greggwon/powerusbcmd/README.md

 		return 2;
 	}

-'powerusb' command line program :
+The 'powerusb' command line program :
 	The included powerusb.cpp source code provides an example command line tool to test and use the LinuxPowerUSB class APIs to control a PowerUSB power strip.